rnick1/Weather_App/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```
+## What was done:
+-By using a fetch command I was able to

 ## Mock-Up
 The following image shows the web application's appearance and functionality:
 ![The weather app includes a search option, a list of cities, and a five-day forecast and current weather conditions for Atlanta.](Assets\06-server-side-apis-homework-demo.png)